2023-2024 Self-Study for the Middle States Commission on Higher Education

 Member: James Revis, Maintenance Carpenter

-Communication & Events Committee
+Communication & Events Working Group

 Co-Chair: Michael Berends, Director, Marketing